 Third and Fourth Year (Honours): You will cover a mixture of fundamental topics, applied subjects and general interest areas such as Astrophysics and Particle Physics.
 We place particular emphasis on learning skills that professional scientists need to apply their knowledge.
 Students spend 25% of their final year on a supervised research and scholarship project involving physics or an area of application in health science, mathematics, geology, materials science, computation or another appropriate discipline.

-4 Highers at AABB (first sitting) including Maths and Physics plus English, Maths and Chemistry or Physics at National 5.
+4 Highers at AABB (first sitting) including Maths and Physics at end S6 plus English, Maths and Chemistry or Physics at National 5.

 For advanced entry to year 2, you will require 3 Advanced Highers at ABB including Maths and Physics at AB or BA.